jasoncolburne/arad/documentation/design/README.md

 Within services, we maintain a similar rigidity and layering where layers only interact up and down with adjacent layers, in isolation from processes in their own layer.
 Thanks to A. Tucker for teaching me this technique.

+By grouping functionality by user type/concern, we can scale components of the system independently, reacting to changes in user behaviour.

 ![Arad](./assets/arad-simple.png)

 ## Front-end Layer